gooop/gooop.github.io/index.md

 ## Systematic Rat

-[Systematic Rat](https://github.com/gooop/Systematic-Rat) is a discord bot that can do things such as create polls and create announcement messages.
+[Systematic Rat](https://github.com/gooop/Systematic-Rat) is a discord bot that uses asyncronous event listeners and organizes its commands into [Cogs](https://discordpy.readthedocs.io/en/stable/ext/commands/cogs.html).
+It can do things such as create polls and create announcement messages.

 ### Current Features